 15 February 2019

-Results from a pioneering video game study, developed by an Exeter charity to help children and young people with visual field loss caused by brain injury, have been announced in a leading academic journal.
+Results from a pioneering video game study, developed by an Exeter charity to help visually-impaired children and young people with visual field loss caused by brain injury, have been announced in a leading academic journal.

 Eyelander was developed by WESC Foundation along with colleagues from the University of Lincoln, game developer Mutant Labs, and local digital agency D2 Creative.